Unitech/pm2/README.md

 ![PM2](https://github.com/unitech/pm2/raw/master/pres/pm2.20d3ef.png)

 PM2 is a process manager for Node.JS application with a built-in load balancer.
+It will allows you to keep an application alive forever, to reload them without downtime and will facilitate common admin system work.

-Well, PM2 is constantly assailed by [more than 300 test](https://travis-ci.org/Unitech/PM2)
+PM2 is constantly assailed by [more than 300 test](https://travis-ci.org/Unitech/PM2)

 Compatible with CoffeeScript.
 Works on Linux & MacOS.